scrumpygeo/flask-blog/localNotes.md

 3. create new folder in templates called errors and 3 files in it for each error code, eg 403.html etc

-4. register this with the application in the init.py file.
+4. register this with the application in the init.py file & add `from flaskblog.errors.handlers import errors` and `app.register_blueprint(errors)`